Island-hopping in Gothenburg's southern archipelago

-Take the 281 ferry service for Vrångö island out to beautiful Donsö.
+Take the 281 ferry service ending at Vrångö out to beautiful Donsö.
 The ferry makes the round trip every day of the week, all year round.
-It runs twice a day from Stenpiren in central Gothenburg.
+It runs twice a day (every weekday) from Stenpiren in central Gothenburg.
 You can also choose to catch the ferry that runs more frequently from Saltholmen.
 Trams run to Saltholmen from the city centre and the journey takes 35 minutes.

-The first sight to greet you at the ferry landing on Donsö is the red fishermen’s shacks.
-Donsö is one of the largest islands in the archipelago and fishing and shipping have been an important part of life here for many years.
-From the harbour it is a just a short walk to some lovely walking trails.
-Some of the island’s small boutiques and studios, as well as several wonderful nature trails and fine bathing spots.
-One lookout point that is well worth a visit is Radarberget, which gives you fantastic views over the entire archipelago.
+The first sight to greet you at the ferry landing on Donsö is the red fisherman’s huts.
+Donsö is one of the largest islands in the archipelago and fishing and shipping have been an important part of life here.
+From the harbour it’s a just a short walk to some lovely walking trails.
+Some of the island’s most scenic spots are furthest up on the island’s northern side and down on the southern side.
+One lookout point that is well worth a visit is Radarberget, where you get a fantastic view of the entire archipelago.

 Photographer: Johannes Bern

 Lunch at Isbolaget

-Walk straight south along the pier and you soon come to Isbolaget, known locally as a skärgårdskrog, or archipelago restaurant, housed in a warm, rustic warehouse.
-From the pier you get views over the sea, the rocks and the beautiful wooden buildings on the island.
+Walk directly south along the pier and you’ll soon get to Isbolaget, an archipelago restaurant, housed in a warm, rustic old warehouse.
+Enjoy the view of the sea, the rocks and the island’s beautiful wooden buildings from the pier.
 In summer, the restaurant offers a varied menu of fish, shellfish and meat.
-In winter, you can enjoy an Advent season coffee break, lunch or Christmas buffet.
+In winter, you can enjoy an Advent fika, lunch or Christmas buffet.
 In between the venue also hosts live music gigs.
 You’ll find more information about that on their website.
 In 2019 Isbolaget is also adding a hotel to the building, so from 1 July onwards you can also check in and get the whole guest experience at their new hotel in the same rustic industrial style as the restaurant!